Ride a horse in a regional park

 Hūnua Ranges Regional Park

-- All vehicles and floats must park in the unloading area.
+- Park all vehicles and floats in the unloading area.

-- Mangatangi Hill Road is a Watercare operational road and care needs to be taken at all times.
+- Mangatangi Hill Road is an operational Watercare road.
+Drive with care at all times.

-- Any vehicles found past Graeme White Road may have their permit revoked without review.
+- Vehicles found past Graeme White Road may have their permit revoked without review.

 Read more about